saltyrtc/saltyrtc-meta/Task-WebRTC.md

 dictionaries/objects SHALL contain the above mentioned fields value types.
 It shall continue by adding the value of each item in the list as a remote candidate to its WebRTC `RTCPeerConnection` instance.

 The message SHALL be NaCl public-key encrypted by the client's session key pair and the other client's session key pair.

+## 'handover' Message

+Both clients SHALL send this message once the wrapped data channel's state for the handed over signalling is `open` on the signalling channel that has been established over the SaltyRTC server.
+The message SHALL NOT ever be sent over an already handed over signalling channel.

+A client who sends a 'handover' message SHALL NOT include any additional fields.
+After this message, the client MUST:

+* Transfer the overflow number and sequence number for outgoing signalling messages destined at the other client to the new signalling channel (based on the wrapped data channel), and
+* Send further signalling messages over the new signalling channel only.

+After a client has received a 'handover' message, it SHALL:

+* Transfer the overflow number and sequence number for incoming messages of the other client to the new signalling channel (based on the wrapped data channel),
+* Receive incoming signalling messages over the new signalling channel only, and
+* In case it receives further signalling messages over the old signalling channel, treat this incident as a protocol error.

+The message SHALL be NaCl public-key encrypted by the client's session key pair and the other client's session key pair.